jupyter1029/release-helper-playground/README.md

 ## Create-Release Workflow Details

 - Manual Github workflow
-- Takes a version spec and optional post version spec
+- Takes a version spec, optional post version spec, and optional branch
-- Targets the branch selected when starting the workflow
+- Targets the branch selected when starting the workflow by default
+- Ensures that the workflow file is the same one as the target branch
 - Bumps version using the same method as the changelog action
 - Prepares the environment using the same method as the changelog action
 - Verifies the changelog entry